-- Gray water (water from sinks and showers) above the waterline is gravity drained overboard, while gray water below the waterline is pumped overboard using a sump pump. - The shower sump pump is located inside the utility room, near the water heater.
-Access to the sump pump is through the hatch at the foot of the aft berth mattress. - The shower sump pump is activated by a switch near the shower, just below the sink (see illustration below). - The sump pump should be periodically cleaned of debris according to the instructions outlined in the bilge pump section of this Supplement.
+- Gray water (water from sinks and showers) above the waterline is gravity drained overboard, while gray water below the waterline is pumped overboard using a sump pump. - The sump box, containing the shower sump pump and float switch, is located under the aft berth mattress. - The sump pump should be periodically cleaned of debris according to the instructions outlined in the bilge pump section of this Supplement.